-10. Systems serving Group R-1 and R-3 dwelling or sleeping units where the largest source of air exhausted at a single location at the building exterior is less than 25 percent of the design outdoor air flow rate.
+3.10.
+Systems serving Group R-1 and R-3 dwelling or sleeping units where the largest source of air exhausted at a single location at the building exterior is less than 25 percent of the design outdoor air flow rate.

 NEW SECTION.
+SECTION 87.
+There is hereby added to this chapter established in section 68 of this ordinance a new section to read as follows:

+Section C403.10 of the International Energy Conservation Code is not adopted and the following is substituted:

+C403.10 Construction of HVAC system elements.
+Ducts, plenums, piping and other elements that are part of an HVAC system shall be constructed and insulated in accordance with Sections C403.10.1 through C403.10.4.

-SECTION 84.
-There is hereby added to the chapter established in section 65 of this ordinance a new section to read as follows:
+NEW SECTION.
+SECTION 88.
+There is hereby added to the chapter established in section 68 of this ordinance a new section to read as follows:

 Section C403.10 of the International Energy Conservation Code is supplemented with the following: